Fossil Cycad National Monument: Discovery

-The fossilized cycad beds were discovered in 1892 by F. H. Cole of Hot Springs, South Dakota, in the 120-million-year-old Dakota Sandstone Formation, near Minnekahta.
+The fossilized cycadeoid beds were discovered in 1892 by F. H. Cole of Hot Springs, South Dakota, in the 120-million-year-old Dakota Sandstone Formation, near Minnekahta.
 Cole sent photographs of the fossils to Professor Henry Newton, a geologist at the Smithsonian Institution.
 Professor Thomas MacBride of the University of Iowa published the first description of the site in 1893.
 There were believed to be large deposits of Cretaceous cycad fossils.
-(Cycads are plants resembling ferns, although not related to them.
-The ones at this site were tree-sized.)
-A few years earlier, ranchers in the area were unearthing fossil cycads, which were described as prehistoric pineapples by them, to be sold off as curiosities.
+A few years earlier, ranchers in the area were unearthing fossil cycadeoids, which were described as prehistoric pineapples by them, to be sold off as curiosities.
 This practice was stopped due to the intervention of the University of Iowa, the Smithsonian and various institutions.

-In 1920, Yale paleobotanist George Reber Wieland obtained the fossil cycad-rich land under the Homestead Act "in order that the cycads might not fall into unworthy hands".
+In 1920, Yale paleobotanist George Reber Wieland obtained the fossil-rich land under the Homestead Act "in order that the cycads might not fall into unworthy hands".
 Two years later he offered to return the land to the federal government if a national monument could be established to protect the fossils.

 Establishment of the national monument

 The original monument was established on October 21, 1922, through Proclamation 1641 of President Warren G. Harding.
 It encompassed 1.3 km2 at the south entrance to the Black Hills of South Dakota.
 It was said to be "probably one of the most interesting fossil-plant beds yet discovered, with the most perfectly preserved specimens, and is known to scientific people throughout the world."
-It was the third American monument designed to protect its fossils, most notably the Cretaceous-era fossils.
+It was the third American monument designed to protect its fossils, most notably the Cretaceous-aged fossils.
 The superintendent at Wind Cave National Park was given jurisdiction over the new national monument, but day-to-day supervision was left to local ranchers.